Professions in demand in 2050: How to future-proof your child’s career

 According to a study conducted by LinkedIn, There are 2 types of skills which are preferred by recruiters, Hard Skills and Soft Skills:

 Hard Skills: These are skills that are directly related to your area of expertise and affect your capabilities in performing new tasks.

 Soft Skills: They are skills that are related to behaviour and personality which affect how you perform tasks you are capable of performing.

 Eg. Emotional Intelligence, Creativity etc.

 Numerous studies have shown that soft skills are essential for the work environment, and never more so than today.
 As technology and science change the way the world functions, as environmental change, economic fluctuation, and political uncertainty have impacts on global employment, it is relevant to prepare your child for whatever it is that may come in the future, and to that end, something like a leadership development program or a hard skill training program can prove to be some of the best steps taken.
 As we saw earlier, the incoming ‘gig economy’ will require individuals to be multi-skilled, adaptable and creative.
 These are core skills that need to be inculcated from an early age.
 Other examples include:

 - Creativity, originality and initiative

 - Emotional Intelligence

 - Complex-problem solving

-Making sure that your children are up to date with global trends and market forces is a prerequisite for ensuring their future, but remember, information can only take your child do far, and for true lasting success, you have to prepare your children to face whatever it is that comes their way.
-Equip them with core soft-skills, and even if one day, they find their skills outdated, they will at the very least be able to teach themselves efficiently and effectively, and in the process of doing so, inspire others to do the same.
+Making sure that your children are up to date with global trends and market forces is a prerequisite for ensuring their future through their early childhood education.
+Information can only take your child so far, and for true lasting success, you have to prepare your children to face whatever it is that comes their way.
+Equip them with core soft skills, and even if one day, they find their skills outdated, they will at the very least be able to teach themselves efficiently and effectively, and in the process of doing so, inspire others to do the same.